stolostron/multicluster-global-hub/doc/hypershift/README.md

 ## Get Started

 1. Follow the [guide](https://github.com/stolostron/multicluster-global-hub/tree/release-2.5/deploy) to install HoH(`> v0.4.0` or `latest`) to Red Hat Advanced Cluster Management hub cluster.
-2. In the Multicluster Global Hub console, import the second OpenShift Container Platform cluster as a regional hub (with name `hypermgt` for simplicity) in which hypershift operator will be running.
+2. In the Multicluster Global Hub console, import the second OpenShift Container Platform cluster as a managed hub (with name `hypermgt` for simplicity) in which hypershift operator will be running.
 3. Set the following environment variable to use throughout the guide:

 ```